Kowloon Peak and Suicide Cliff: A Tough Hike with Epic Sunset City Views

 The Two Towers and the Safe Route Down

-Just before climbing the stairs to the Kowloon Peak Television and radio transmission station (after the overgrown grass section), there's a safer path that heads down.
+Just before climbing the stairs to the Kowloon Peak Television and radio transmission station (after the overgrown grass section), there's a safer path that heads down beside the helipad.
 After getting to Suicide Cliff, you can return back to this path if you want to take the easiest route down.

 From the bus stop, you can take the 1A green minibus to Choi Hung MTR Station.